redhat-performance/jetlag/docs/troubleshooting.md

 When set to ignore the error, Jetlag can proceed, but you will need to manually unmount the ISO when the machines reboot the second time (as in not the reboot that happens immediately when Jetlag is run, but the one that happens after a noticeable delay).
 The unmount must be done as soon as the machines restart, as doing it too early can interrupt the process, and doing it after it boots into the ISO will be too late.

+# Generic Lab

-## Lab - Boot mode
+## Boot mode

-In the ALIAS lab working with Dell machines, the boot mode of the nodes where OCP should be installed should be set to **UEFI** regardless of bm or SNO cluster types.
+In the ALIAS lab working with Dell machines, the boot mode of the nodes where OCP should be installed should be set to **UEFI** regardless of BM or SNO cluster types.
 In the SCALE lab there is no evidence of this issue, the machines are usually delivered with the **BIOS** mode set.
 This can be easily done with badfish:

 ```
 badfish -H mgmt-<fqdn> -u user -p password --set-bios-attribute --attribute BootMode --value Uefi
 ```

 Symptoms to look for: The OCP installation will successfully write the RHEL CoreOS image to the node and boot it up, where the node will be discovered by the bastion.
 In the virtual console of the management interface during the booting step, you can see a banner indicating *virtual media*.
 However, the following steps, where the OCP installation happens, will fail with a jetlag retry timeout with an error similar to: